`

 « SCROLL PHOTOS LEFT TO RIGHT »

-This week’s new recipe is my take on a delicious triple chocolate baked cheesecake.
-This one is definitely a celebration cake and is perfect for the festive season.
+This week's new recipe is my take on a delicious Triple Chocolate Baked Cheesecake.
+This one is undoubtedly a celebration cake and is perfect for the festive season.
 You can easily prepare it ahead of time and have it ready to serve straight from the fridge.
-It’s also big enough to feed a crowd if you need it to.
+It's also large enough to feed a crowd if needed.

-The filling has a subtle malty chocolate flavour that compliments the dark cocoa shortbread base and the chocolate ganache perfectly.
-It’s chocolatey while not tasting too chocolatey.
+The filling has a subtle malty chocolate flavour that complements the dark cocoa shortbread base and the chocolate ganache perfectly.
+It's chocolatey without being overly so.

-Now, you will need to make this cake at least a day before serving as it needs to set overnight in the fridge.
-It’s a great recipe to prepare ahead of time as you can make it up to 2-3 days in advance.
+Now, you'll need to make this cake at least a day before serving as it needs to set overnight in the fridge.
+It's a great recipe to prepare in advance as you can make it up to 2-3 days ahead.

-Also, a note on the ‘water-tray method’ that you’ll see written in the cake method.
-For baked cheesecake recipes I prefer to add a tray of hot water underneath the rack that the cake will sit on.
-I prefer this method rather than submerging the actual cake tin into a water bath and having to ensure the tin is watertight by using foil, etc. I find it works perfectly and is so much easier.
+Also, a note on the 'water-tray method' mentioned in the cake instructions.
+For baked cheesecake recipes, I prefer adding a tray of hot water underneath the rack that the cake will sit on, rather than submerging the actual cake tin in a water bath and having to ensure the tin is watertight by using foil, etc. I find this method works perfectly and is so much easier.

 Triple Chocolate Baked Cheesecake | Gather & Feast